Autism and Behavioural Science Program (Postgraduate) (C405)

 Program Overview

-George Brown College's Autism and Behavioural Science (C405) postgraduate program focuses on autism spectrum disorders and therapies, mainly Applied Behaviour Analysis (ABA), with a primary application for children and adolescents.
+The Autism and Behavioural Science (Postgraduate) program focuses on autism spectrum disorders and therapies, mainly applied behaviour analysis (ABA), with a primary application for children and adolescents.
 You will gain practical experience working with treatment teams.

 Full Description

-George Brown College's Autism and Behavioural Science Program was developed in response to the growing public concern about services for children with autism spectrum disorders (ASD).
+The one-year Autism and Behavioural Science (Postgraduate) (C405) program was developed in response to the growing public concern about services for children with autism spectrum disorders (ASD).

 - relevant legislation